dounai2333/CSNS-Chinese-Localization/README.md

 **This project is current under [MIT license](./LICENSE) and written in C++, build with VS2019.**

 - Secondary development and issues / pull requests are always welcome!

-### Notice
-Current the Release 1.2 build cannot mute bad_words.csv from chn files anymore!

-That means, if your account / password has indecent text, you will not be able to login with your account!

-You may want to try [Pre-release 1.3.1 with huge performance issues](https://github.com/dounai2333/CSNS-Chinese-Localization/releases/tag/1.3.1).

-Also i'm looking for help to solve about performance issues,

-if you want to help me, fork my project, do some changes, then [start a new pull request](https://github.com/dounai2333/CSNS-Chinese-Localization/compare)!

 ### How to use?
 1. Make sure your game language is English